Qudos 3 Technical Support

 Qudos 3 manages your documents and delivers a copy of the document when an authorised request is made.
 However, it does not control the method or behaviour of opening.
 Your computer operating system will select the default application for opening files of various types, and that application will control the behaviour - including the window size.

-This issue has been found to occur when the user's browser is Internet Explorer with a particular Add-on for Adobe PDF fiels installed.
+This issue has only been found to occur when the user's browser is Internet Explorer and when a particular Add-on for Adobe PDF files is installed.
 The browser Add-on causes the PDF to be opened in another browser tab and locks the window size.

-SOLUTION: The solution may be applied by your IT support or other competent person.
+SOLUTION: Change to a more modern browser.
+If that is not possible, an alternative solution may be applied by your IT support or other competent person.
 In Internet Explorer v11, go to Tools menu / Manage Add-ons.
 Disable Add-on for Adobe PDF files.
 This will prevent the browser from opening the file in a new tab with locked size, and will open it in your computer's default application for PDF files.
 If you don't already have one, the Acrobat Reader application is avaialble as a free download from Adobe and there are various alternative PDF readers also available via the Internet.

 TSA 0020: Procedure button - 404 error or opening incorrect file